ycdxsb/PocOrExp_in_Github/2020/README.md

 - [https://github.com/kfmgang/CVE-2020-0910](https://github.com/kfmgang/CVE-2020-0910) :  ![starts](https://img.shields.io/github/stars/kfmgang/CVE-2020-0910.svg) ![forks](https://img.shields.io/github/forks/kfmgang/CVE-2020-0910.svg)

 ## CVE-2020-0890
- A denial of service vulnerability exists when Microsoft Hyper-V on a host server fails to properly validate specific malicious data from a user on a guest operating system.To exploit the vulnerability, an attacker who already has a privileged account on a guest operating system, running as a virtual machine, could run a specially crafted application.The security update addresses the vulnerability by resolving the conditions where Hyper-V would fail to handle these requests., aka 'Windows Hyper-V Denial of Service Vulnerability'.
-This CVE ID is unique from CVE-2020-0904.
+ &lt;p&gt;A denial of service vulnerability exists when Microsoft Hyper-V on a host server fails to properly validate specific malicious data from a user on a guest operating system.&lt;/p&gt; &lt;p&gt;To exploit the vulnerability, an attacker who already has a privileged account on a guest operating system, running as a virtual machine, could run a specially crafted application.&lt;/p&gt; &lt;p&gt;The security update addresses the vulnerability by resolving the conditions where Hyper-V would fail to handle these requests.&lt;/p&gt;